 Binder then added that the audience will see that each character, including the witch, has a unique backstory, that offers insight into the driving forces of their decisions.

-Page 2 of 2 - "Many characters have to come to grips with the idea that even after you get your wish, you may realize it's not what you really needed," Binder said.
+"Many characters have to come to grips with the idea that even after you get your wish, you may realize it's not what you really needed," Binder said.

 The play is not all doom and gloom, though.
 Sprinked throughout both acts are moments of comedic relief and music that goes well beyond the typical musical production.